 - 1. Examination of decomposition rates, the effects of residues on soil biology, and the factors that affect the breakdown of biodegradable bio-based mulch film. - 2.
 Conduct whole farm ecosystem service assessments to determine the economic, social, and environmental impact of farming systems choices. - 3.
 Organic no-till practices for diverse climates, crops, and soil types. - 4.
 Develop cover cropping practices that come closer to meeting the annual fertility demands of commonly grown organic crops. - 5.
-Development of systems-based plant disease management strategies are needed to address existing and emerging plant disease threats. - 6.
+Development of systems-based plant disease management strategies (including specific considerations related to copper use in organic rice production) are needed to address existing and emerging plant disease threats. - 6.
 The demand for organic nursery stock far exceeds the supply.
-Research is needed to identify the barriers to expanding this market, then develop and assess organic methods for meeting the growing demand for organically grown nursery stock. - 7.
-Strategies for the prevention, management, and control of invasive insects and weeds. - 8.
-Factors impacting organic crop nutrition, and organic/conventional nutrition comparisons.
+Research is needed to identify the barriers to expanding this market, then develop and assess organic methods for meeting the growing demand for organically grown nursery stock.

-- 9. Side-by-side trials of organic synthetic materials, natural materials, and cultural methods, with a request for collaboration with the IR4 project. - 10.
+- 7. Strategies for the prevention, management, and control of invasive insects and weeds. - 8.
+Factors impacting organic crop nutrition, and organic/conventional nutrition comparisons. - 9.
+Side-by-side trials of approved organic inputs, both synthetic and natural, and cultural methods, with a request for collaboration with the IR4 project. - 10.
 Impartial evaluation of microbial inoculants, soil conditioners, and other amendments is needed as there is little objective evidence upon which to assess their contribution to soil health. - 11.
 More research, extension, and education are needed to fully understand the relationship between on-farm biodiversity and pathogen presence and abundance. - 12.
 Elucidate practices that reduce greenhouse gas emissions and that contribute to farming systems resilience in the face of climate change.